Useful Information

 • Autumn (September to November) – The Best Season

 Autumn is the best time to trek in Langtang.
-The weather stays stable with clear blue skies and comfortable temperatures.
-The monsoon rains wash away the dust, making the air fresh and clean.
+The weather stays clear with blue skies.
+The air feels fresh and cool.
+This is because the monsoon rain has cleaned everything.
 The views of Langtang Lirung, Ganesh Himal, and other peaks look incredibly sharp.
 The trails remain dry and in perfect condition.

 • Spring (March to May) – The Most Colorful Season